plantbreeding/BrAPI/Specification/BrAPI-Phenotyping/Events/README.md

 + Parameters
     + studyDbId (Optional, ) ...
 Filter based on study unique identifier in which the events occured
     + observationUnitDbId (Optional, ) ...
 Filter based on an ObservationUnit unique identifier in which the events occured
+    + eventDbId (Optional, ) ...
+Filter based on an Event DbId
     + eventType (Optional, ) ...
 Filter based on an Event Type
     + dateRangeStart (Optional, ) ...
 Filter based on an Date Range
     + dateRangeEnd (Optional, ) ...
 Filter based on an Date Range